Vel0X/CurseOfImmortality/Source/CurseOfImmortality/UpgradeSystem/UpgradeSystemNotes/ImplementationDetails.md

 - Managing the BaseAbilties and UpgradeAbilities that are currently active on the PlayerCharacter
 - Managing the Pool, from which one of three random Upgrades can be picked at the end of each round

+---
+---
+---

+# Notes

+- Buff needs to be able to manipulate its VFX (e.g., Cursemark of Doom)